SCWContent/insecure-code-examples/src/test/java/sqlinjection/readme.md

 ## What is SQL Injection

-SQL Injection is when a user passes in to the application some data which is used directly in an SQL statement.
-This might be to:
+SQL Injection occurs when a user passes in to the application some data which is used directly in an SQL statement.
+This might allow them to:

-- view data the user does not have permission to see.
+- View data the user does not have permission to see.
-- manipulate the database and create, amend or delete data in the database.
+- Manipulate the database and create, amend or delete data in the database.
-- change the structure of the database by dropping tables
+- Change the structure of the database by dropping tables.
-- blind injection to 'guess' data or the structure of the database
+- Blind injection to 'guess' data or the structure of the database.

-SQL Injection is such a common attack vector for Hackers that tools such as [sqlmap](http://sqlmap.org/) exist to automate the process of detecting and exploiting the vulnerability.
+SQL Injection is such a common attack vector for Hackers that tools such as [sqlmap](https://github.com/sqlmapproject/sqlmap) exist to automate the process of detecting and exploiting the vulnerability.

 ## Real World